'The therapy room at Brent Knoll, is a calm space for face-to-face sessions '

 Each session is followed up by email, or phone call with parents/caregivers to talk about how the therapy is going and how they can help to further support their child.

-Similar to individual therapy, anything the child tells me during the session is confidential (unless there is a child protection issue).
+Similar to individual therapy, anything the child tells me during the session is confidential (unless there is a safeguarding issue, or risk of harm to the child or anyone else).
 The same goes for anything discussed with parents/caregivers.

 As well as follow-up after each session, additional support with parenting strategies and planning if available between appointments .
 This doesn't mean your current parenting practices are in any way wrong (you will never be judged or criticised), but a different approach can be helpful to some children.
 Often if a child has challenging behaviour, parents often run out of ideas, so this can be really helpful.
 In addition, 30 minutes review meetings are held roughly every 3rd session via Zoom, so we can look at what's working and what might need adjusting to better suit your family.